GaziYucel/pidManager/README.md

 - branch main: development version, don't use for production
 - branch stable-3_4_0: use this version for OJS version 3.4.0.x
-- branch stable-3_5_0: use this version for OJS version 3.5.0.x
+- branch stable-3_3_0: use this version for OJS version 3.3.0.x

 ## Install via direct download

-- Download release for your OJS version from [here](https://github.com/GaziYucel/pidManager/releases).
-  _Note the correct version for you OJS version._
+- Download release for your OJS version. _Note the correct version for you OJS version._
-- Alternatively, download the code with the option 'Download ZIP'.
-  _Note the correct branch for your OJS version._
+- Alternatively, download the code with the option 'Download ZIP'. _Note the correct branch for your OJS version._
 - Extract the downloaded file to `/plugins/generic/pidManager`.

 ## Configuration of the plugin